DropFunnels Review Summary;

 These are simple to do, Thrive has a ton of templates that can all be loaded onto a few pages and easily connected.
 With a little manual work to ensure you are pushed to the right page.

-Now, DropFunnels offer the ability to create actual funnels, membership sites and blogs, without the need for extra plugins and themes etc. I am skeptical, as I like the ability to use my own SEO plugins and of course themes, but hey, I am open to trying new things.
+Now, DropFunnels offer the ability to create actual funnels, membership sites and blogs, without the need for extra plugins and themes etc. I am sceptical, as I like the ability to use my own SEO plugins and of course themes, but hey, I am open to trying new things.

 If you want to 'Try New Things' you can get a 14day free trial, that gives you access to everything, just grab it here.
 When you set up an account, there is a nice introduction funnel that asks some questions.
 A bit like ClickFunnels survey, except, a funnel.

 I really enjoyed this section, as they are trying to work out which tier you might need, if you require help or if you simply want to 'go at it alone'

 Every single answer comes with a short video explaining the questions.
 You can then answer and again be directed to help documents or the chance to get 1-1 coach.